MarioOckersz/marioockersz/README.md

 - 🔭 I’m currently working on **General_CodeWorks**

 - ⚡ A small Fun fact **"Is your name Google?
-Because you have everything I’ve been searching for"**
+Because you have everything I’ve been searching for lol"**

 <h3 align="left">Connect with me:</h3>
 <p align="left">